Law Menu

 Are letters of reference required?

-Yes.
-You will need two letters of reference.
+For the Discretionary and Indigenous applicant categories, two letters of reference are required.
 Reference letters should be one to two pages in length.
-All reference letters must be forwarded directly by the referees to the TRU Law Admissions Office (either by mail, with the referee's signature across the seal, to 805 TRU Way, Kamloops, BC, V2C 0C8 or by email to lawadmissions@tru.ca - please ensure your first and last name appear in the subject line).
+All reference letters must be forwarded directly by the referees via email to lawadmissions@tru.ca - please ensure your first and last name appear in the subject line.

 Non-academic references should be written by someone who has had interactions with you in a professional capacity.
 Examples of non-academic references include a current employer, a former employer, or an individual from an organization that you have volunteered with.
 Applicants are encouraged to avoid non-academic references from family members.